linkedin/DuaLip/docs/demo/matching.rst

 .. note::
-	The above method for re-using the dual variable works as long as the score distribution of the new items matches that of the old items which were used to solve the MOO problem.
+	The above method for re-using the dual variable works as long as the score distribution of the new items matches that of the old items which were used to solve the matching problem.
 To prevent staleness in practice, the optimization problem is re-solved at a regular cadence.